Our projects

 Images: rich fauna and flora photographed on our land

 Colombia is also importantly advanced in carbon regulation and shows leadership in the race against climate change.
 In 2021, the country upped their commitment to reduce its greenhouse gas emissions from 20% to 51% by 2030 and be net-zero by 2050.
-Later this year, they will be hosting the United Nations Biodiversity Conference (COP16).
+In October 2024, they hosted the United Nations Biodiversity Conference (COP16).